 Puffy eyes don’t always mean you slept badly or ate something salty the night before.

-For many women, under-eye puffiness seems to come and go with hormonal changes — showing up more during certain weeks, in the morning, or during times when your body feels slightly “off,” even if nothing else has changed.
+For many women, this type of puffiness follows a pattern.
+It may appear during certain weeks, feel worse in the morning, or show up during times when your body feels slightly “off,” even if your skincare routine hasn’t changed.

 On this page, I’ll explain:

-Puffy eyes usually follow patterns.
-Once you recognize them, a few small changes can make a visible difference.
+Once you recognize the pattern, a few small changes can make a visible difference.

 This is why under-eye puffiness often shows up during certain points in the cycle, through perimenopause or menopause, or after poor sleep.
 It’s mainly about fluid movement and timing.